Here are our top 11 tips for living with ADHD including planning and organisation tips; exercise and relaxation tips; and cooking tips.

 A good example of this would be checking your calendar and/or planner first thing in the morning so that you can check what you have planned for the day ahead.

 In the evening, you can set aside time for having a bath or a shower and brushing your teeth.
-If necessary, you can prepare yourself the day after such as packing your bag for school, college, university or work for instance.
+If necessary, you can prepare yourself for the day after such as packing your bag for school, college, university or work for instance.

 Tell yourself that your life will be different from other people’s due to your AD(H)D. Life is about your feelings as well as setting goals and accomplishments.
 Try not to compare yourself to others and focus on your happiness before you think of doing anything else.